 Jim and Lee have been chefs in various restaurants in Folkestone over the years.
 Jim was at Rocksalt, and Lee was head chef at Bar Vasa, and also The Ship Inn in Sandgate.
 But, now in their own venue, they’ve taken control to offer a different take on food in our town.

 Their community work is about sharing knowledge and expertise, including working with local primary schools to build confidence in the kitchen.
-They put children on a bike to pedal a smoothie maker – with the smoothie as a reward afterwards, of course.
-They make pizza and teach basic knife skills too, something that I’ve yet to master.
-Patiently, Jim takes a knife and explains the claw and tunnel methods of chopping vegetable.
-The rocking of the knife backwards and forwards is easier than it looks.
+They put children on a bike to pedal a smoothie maker.
+The smoothie is a reward afterwards, of course!
+The children also make pizza and learn basic knife skills too.

-Jim and Lee’s excitement comes from the fresh ingredients they use: “We have a new supplier called The Wonky Parsnip in Chartham.
+Jim and Lee’s excitement comes from the fresh ingredients they use: “We use The Wonky Parsnip in Chartham.
 They’re a young business and have a wide variety of produce.
-We went over there the other day and tried a thing called an Electric Daisy.
+Last week we tried a thing called an Electric Daisy.
 It’s the centre of the head of a daisy, without the petals, and you can eat it dry or fresh.
 It has this sensation like capsicum.
 It almost numbs your mouth… It’s like popping candy!
 It grows in the Amazon, so it’s not your standard daisy.
 We’ve never tried anything like it but that’s the interesting thing about wild foods, they ‘wow’ you.”

 Make your own